-The Company and DBI maintains a retirement plan pursuant to which all regular monthly-paid and daily-paid employees of the Company are eligible members.
-EPSBPI has yet to establish a retirement plan that will conform to the minimum regulatory benefit under the Retirement Pay Law (Republic Act No. 7641).
+The Company and DBI maintain a retirement plan pursuant to which all regular monthly-paid and daily-paid employees of the Company are eligible members.
+EPSBPI has yet to establish a retirement plan and only conforms to the minimum regulatory benefit under the Retirement Pay Law (Republic Act No. 7641).

-The retirement plan is described in Note 28 of the 2019 Audited Consolidated Financial Statement of the company attached hereto as Annex "D".
+The retirement plan is described in Note 28 of the 2020 Audited Consolidated Financial Statement of the company attached hereto as Annex "D".